-19. In our opinion and according to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the board of directors and management plans and based our comments in the Basis for Qualified Opinion Section of our report, we are unable to comment whether there are no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+- expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the board of directors and management plans and based our comments in the Basis for Qualified Opinion Section of our report, we are unable to comment whether there are no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - (xx) There is no liability of the Company under the provisions of Section 135 of the Act.
+Accordingly, reporting under Clause 3(xx) of the Order is not applicable to the Company. - (xxi) The reporting under Clause 3(xxi) of the Order is not applicable in respect of audit of standalone financial statements of the Company.
+Accordingly, no comment has been included in respect of said clause under this report.

-- 20. In our opinion and according to the information and explanations given to us, the provisions of section 135 of the Act are not applicable to the Company during the year and accordingly, paragraph 3 (xx) of the Order is not applicable. - 21.
-In our opinion and according to the information and explanations given to us, the Company does not have investments in subsidiaries/ associates or joint venture companies.
-Accordingly, paragraph 3 (xxi) of the Order is not applicable.